daminiR/redditYTStuff/README.md

 ## Metadata format

 ## Instruction on pipleing of TTS
-1) run newYTFolder.sh to create folder structure
+1) run step_1.sh to create folder structure
 ### on IOS
 2) change default screenshot location to make it eeasier for apple is 'defaults write com.apple.screencapture location ./'